 Years ago Alpacka developed a spray deck which you could roll up or even zip and velcro right off.
 Now called ‘Cruiser Decks’, I always thought them a bit flimsy and rarely used mine (right).
 They’ve since added permanent decks (left, actually a Nortik) with a large hatch and ‘combing’ or rim to take a regular kayak spray skirt.
 This makes them suited to rougher water or surfing.
 Other have adopted similar kayak-like decks to add a whitewater boat to their ranges.

 A deck might be a nice option if it’s cold, but for non-white water paddling I’d sooner just wear a dry suit.
 I rarely tackle long stages of white water where a skirt would be essential.
 When I bought my third Alpacka I didn’t specify a deck.

 For a portable boat you’ll want a compact four-part paddle.
-I can recommend an Aqua Bound Manta Ray 220, but there are a few more out there.
+I can recommend an Aqua Bound Manta Ray 220, but there are a loads out there and they can cost hundreds.

 On a packraft you’ve only really got one air chamber – when it’s gone it’s gone.
 For my usually solo overnight paddles I feel more reassured with a big Watershed UDB (right) over the bow or in the boat.

 In the US NRS were among the first to fit one-way Boston valves (left) for inflation, topping off to full pressure, and deflation.
 These are often found on cheapo Slackrafts but are actually well suited to low-pressure boats like packrafts as they eliminate the need for the separate elbow top-off valve.

-Others like Longshore and MRS also now feature such valves and in their words, Alpacka now use a ‘simple flap valve [below right] with a locking system that lets you keep tension on the flap in one direction and allows you to purge air from the raft when it is turned the other direction.
+Others like Longshore and MRS now feature such valves and in their words, Alpacka now use a ‘simple flap valve (left) with a locking system that lets you keep tension on the flap in one direction and allows you to purge air from the raft when it is turned the other direction.
 It’s not a true one-way valve in the fact that it does need the cap screwed on to make an air-tight seal.’